 But Idealshake is their flagship product and it has a significant following.
 It comes in ten different flavors and provides a huge variety of not just vitamins and minerals but also digestive enzymes and a few other goodies.
 So what’s in it, and how might it help your health goals?

 One scoop is 100 calories: 11 grams of protein, 10 grams of carbs (5 grams of fiber, 1 gram of sugar), and 2.5 grams of saturated fat.
 There’s 8 percent of your daily cholesterol intake and 9 percent of your daily sodium.

-As far as the main vitamins and minerals go, there are nineteen listed, most of which are dosed at 70 to 80 percent of the RDI.
+As far as the main vitamins and minerals go, there are nineteen listed, most of which are dosed at 70 to 80 percent of the RDI per serving.
 There’s the standard suite of B-vitamins and Vitamins A, C, D, and E, and minerals tend to be dosed a little lower: there’s 30 percent of your daily zinc, 45 percent of your magnesium, 50 percent of your iron.